 Sallie is now the #1 sub at the boy’s school.
 It’s sweet that the boys are still young enough that they want Mama to be the sub for their class.
 Not sure how much longer that will last.
 Trying to keep up with the laundry of two little boys who are as active (i.e., sweaty-dirty) as ours is about to exhaust both Sallie and our washing machine, but I’ve been told such appliances are not to be put on her “Christmas list.”

 Brad has accepted a role on the Mental Health Advisory Group (MHAG) of the Southern Baptist Convention.
 This fit well with his Fall seminar series on depression and anxiety and is an area he’s excited to partner with leading Christian counselors to help the church become more effective in this area.
 Brad spent 10 days in South Asia equipping church leaders there in counseling which has led to a 3 year partnership with East Asia that will expand the certificate program in biblical counseling at SEBTS into something that is more accessible for international church planters.

 Over the next year we would appreciate your prayers that we will (1) fully enjoy this sweet season when our boys are young and lay a good foundation for their future, (2) prioritize marriage and family during a very busy season of life and ministry, and (3) grow in our trust in God’s character and effectiveness at sharing His hope with others.

-We want to thank you for your friendship and the unique role you have played in the life our family.
-Our prayer is that this Christmas you will experience the power, peace, and joy of Immanuel – God with us (Matthew 1:23) – and have opportunity to multiply the experience of that hope by sharing it with others.
+We want to thank you for your friendship and the unique role you have played in the life of our family.
+Our prayer is that this Christmas you will experience the power, peace, and joy of Immanuel – God with us (Matthew 1:23) – and have the opportunity to multiply that hope by sharing it with others.